AlirezaMortazavi/RT1-Assignment2/source/index.rst

 node_b
 ===========================

-This package contains a Python script for providing a service to retrieve the last desired x and y positions.
+The `node_b` script provides a service that allows for the retrieval of the last desired x and y positions.
+This functionality is essential for tracking and managing the robot's movement goals.

 .. module:: scripts.node_b